Volunteer Abroad Sri Lanka: Elephant Conservation

 As a volunteer you usually have free time on the weekend.
 You can use these days to discover cities like Kandy or Dambulla, visit cultural sites like ancient temples and tea plantations or relax at beautiful beaches.
 Feel free to contact us or the staff on site who provide tips about leisure activities and can help you plan these trips.
 Most of the time, you can also use the daily evening hours for your own activities: read a book, play board games or spend the evening with other volunteers reflecting on the day’s activities.

-Arrival in Sri Lanka
+Arriving in Sri Lanka

 Your stay in the wildlife conservation project: A typical volunteer day